Adjustment of Status

 Applicants must remain eligible for permanent residency throughout the process.
 If an applicant’s availability for a desired immigrant-track visa changes for any reason, such as the death of one’s only permanent resident relative, the applicant may no longer be eligible for a family-based permanent resident card.

-The adjustment of status process is complex.
-Our adjustment of status attorneys are thoroughly knowledgeable about the traps that can lead to a delay or denial.
-You are assured of working directly with our lawyers from start to finish.
+The adjustment of status process is complex, and our attorneys are thoroughly knowledgeable about the traps that can lead to a delay or denial.
+We also take a personal interest in every client’s case so that they can achieve their dreams of living a new life in the U.S.